Cleaning a Bicycle Helmet

 If you have no idea where your instructions are, what then?

-- You can probably contact the manufacturer, using their Web site.
+- You can check the manufacturer's Web site.

 The usual instructions for cleaning a helmet call for washing it in mild soap and water, rinsing thoroughly, and air drying.
 We normally use a few drops of dishwashing liquid in a bucket of water and a sponge.

-Some fastidious riders take their helmet into the shower with them after a ride and wash it there.
+Some fastidious riders take their helmet into the shower with them after every ride and wash it there.

 Bicycle helmet tests for most standards use one wet sample, immersed for at least four hours before the wet test.
 So you know that the helmet can be immersed in water and still perform.
 But do not leave it immersed for long periods of time, since the materials will absorb some water, and that may affect the adhesives used in construction.
 In addition, foam saturated in water usually gives a harder landing on flat surfaces.